EMT Paramedic Test

-The EMT-Paramedic exam requires applicants to pass both a state approved psychomotor exam, as well as a national NREMT certification exam.
-Under the new 2014 NHTSA guidelines, the EMT-Paramedic certification level will be referred to as simply the Paramedic certification.
-Potential EMT candidates applying for an EMT-Paramedic certification must meet certain requirements.
-EMT-Paramedic candidates must be 18 years or older.
-EMT-Paramedic candidates must also have an EMT-Basic certification at the national or state level.
-Candidates must also have completed a state-approved EMT-Paramedic course.
-The state EMT-paramedic course must meet or exceed the US Department of Transportation National Standard Curriculum for EMT-Paramedic.
-This EMT-Paramedic state course must have been successfully completed within the previous two years.
-Additionally, EMT-Paramedic candidates must hold a current CPR credential and have successfully demonstrated competence in Paramedic skills.
+The Paramedic exam requires applicants to pass both a state approved psychomotor exam, as well as a national NREMT certification exam.
+Under the 2014 NHTSA guidelines, the EMT-Paramedic certification level will be referred to as simply the Paramedic certification.
+Potential EMT candidates applying for an Paramedic certification must meet certain requirements.
+Candidates must be 18 years or older.
+Paramedic candidates must also have an EMT certification at the national or state level.
+Candidates must also have completed a state-approved Paramedic course.
+The state Paramedic course must meet or exceed the US Department of Transportation National Standard Curriculum for Paramedic.
+This state course must have been successfully completed within the previous two years.
+Additionally, Paramedic candidates must hold a current CPR credential and have successfully demonstrated competence in Paramedic skills.

-To apply for the EMT-Paramedic test, please follow the following steps:
+To apply for the Paramedic test, please follow the following steps:

 - Go to NREMT.org and register for an account.